fogfish/fogfish.github.io/tech/platforms/aws.md

 ## Dynamo

 [How to Model Any Relational Data in DynamoDB to Maximize Performance](https://edward-huang.com/best-practice/database/2021/04/13/how-to-model-any-relational-data-in-dynamodb-to-maximize-performance/) Designing a Database application is the first thing we usually do when we want to start working on an application.
 DynamoDB is popular because it was designed for enormous, high-velocity use cases, such as the Amazon shopping cart.
 Thus, it can’t tolerate the inconsistency and slowing performance of joins as a dataset scales.
 Although DynamoDB is performant, designing a data model in DynamoDB is tricky.
 For instance, we cannot think about how to normalize the data to avoid anomalies because DynamoDB is a NoSQL database.

+## S3

+[IAM Policies and Bucket Policies and ACLs!
+Oh, My!
+(Controlling Access to S3 Resources)](https://aws.amazon.com/blogs/security/iam-policies-and-bucket-policies-and-acls-oh-my-controlling-access-to-s3-resources/) the distinction between IAM policies, S3 bucket policies, S3 ACLs, and when to use each.
+They’re all part of the AWS access control toolbox, but they differ in how they’re used.